Review – Mr. Robot

 First, I have a collection of Hello Kitty cell phone trinkets that would make a twelve year old Japanese schoolgirl beam with pride.
 There is a good reason I have amassed this wealth of dangly goodness but this is neither the time nor the place to defend my less- than-masculine obsession.
 Second, is Konami’s new PSP title, Brooktown High and the frequency with which I play it.

 You are a new student at Brooktown High School.
 It is your senior year, you are single, and you must score with as many hotties as is humanly (or in this case, digitally) possible.
-This is as close to being a player as you are going to get without contracting the cold sores and awkward itching that comes with the title, Medium Pimpmaster Supreme, which is what I was known as in high school. → All I want for Christmas is my PSP.
+This is as close to being a player as you are going to get without contracting the cold sores and awkward itching that comes with the title, Medium Pimpmaster Supreme, which is what I was known as in high school.
+Okay, not totally true but this game allows me to rectify that. → Oreshika: Tainted Postlines

 Review — WTF aka Work Time Fun